 1st of March is the Icelandic Beer Day.
 Beer was banned in Iceland between 1915 and until 1989!
 But why?
+Learn all about Iceland's history with beer.

 If you've ever been to Iceland chances are you've experienced some of Reykjavík's infamous nightlife.
 Icelanders are known for being rather quiet, that is until they've had a drink or five.
 Then suddenly they're all embracing and their loud, inner Vikings come to life.